ahanba/hiatus/README.markdown

 You can try Ruby RegExp on [rubular](http://rubular.com/).
 Also Ruby RegExp is based on [oniguruma](http://www.geocities.jp/kosako3/oniguruma/), see [here](http://www.geocities.jp/kosako3/oniguruma/doc/RE.txt) for RegExp API available in Ruby.
 *Third column is mandatory - "s or t&nbsp;&nbsp;&nbsp;&nbsp;SearchTerm&nbsp;&nbsp;&nbsp;&nbsp;Option"*
-*Even when you use Blank option, create 3rd column and leave it blank.*
+*Even when you use Blank option, create third column and leave it blank.*
-*4th column is optional. you can omit.*
+*Fourth column is optional. you can omit.*

 License
 ----------